Thursday, January 8, 2026

 Thean Hou or Mazu or the Goddess of the Sea

 On looking carefully, one can see small Buddha images in small niches on the wall behind each image.
-The deity has been worshiped since a long time.
+The deity has been worshipped since a long time

 Shui Wei Sheng Niang, Goddess of the Waterfront